GetDKAN/dkan/docs/components/datastore.rst

     mysql -u root -padmin123
     GRANT FILE ON *.* TO 'drupal';

-- When the option **Use Fast Import** is checked, some other options will be checked: you'll be able to select:
+When the option "Use Fast Import" is checked, some other options become visible that affect how MySQL will parse your file:

  - **Quote delimiters**: the character that encloses the fields in your CSV file.
  - **Lines terminated by**: the character that works as line terminator in your CSV file.
  - **Fields escaped by**: the character used to escape other characters in your CSV file.

-    - Also, you will be able to choose if the empty cells will be read as NULL or zeros by checking the box for `Read empty cells as NULL (if unchecked, empty cells will be read as zeros or empty strings)`.
+Also, you can choose if the empty cells will be read as NULL or zeros by checking the box for *"Read empty cells as NULL"*.

 Datastore API
 --------------